 - anaphylaxis (a severe, life threatening reaction that requires immediate medical attention)

-Very rarely, a patient may exhibit serum sickness-like reactions around 10 days after treatment with a sulfa drug begins.
-These symptoms include:
+Rarely, cases of serum sickness-like reactions can occur around 10 days after a sulfa drug treatment begins.
+Symptoms include:

 - skin eruptions